-Bentonite clay has great healing properties and is natural, safe, cheap and simple to use at home.
+Bentonite clay benefits are said be safe, cheap and simple.
 In fact, many clay users claim its benefits exceed most dietary supplements.
-Bentonite clay benefits includes supple, soft skin, healthy hair and healing detox baths.
-Many drink bentonite clay to detox the digestive tract, the liver and the entire body.
+Bentonite clay benefits includes supple, soft skin, healthy hair and detox baths.
+Some even drink bentonite clay to detox the digestive tract.

-My wife and I have tried a few different clays and are aware of the many benefits.
-If you decide to try healing clays, then follow the guidelines below to safely enjoy bentonite clay benefits.
+We have tried a few different clays to experience this firsthand and below include suggestions to safely enjoy bentonite clay benefits.

 Bentonite clay properties

 Bentonite clay belongs to a group of volcanic minerals with a negative electromagnetic charge.
-It looks like a fine grey or green powder.
-When combined with water, bentonite clay acquire some amazing healing properties.
-Hydrating (adding water) to bentonite powder changes the properties of the clay.
-Hydrated clay gains the ability to absorb and adsorb large amounts of harmful substances.
+It looks like a fine grey, red or green powder.
+When combined with water, bentonite clay acquire some amazing properties.
+Hydrating (adding water) to bentonite powder changes the properties, it gains the ability to absorb and adsorb large amounts of harmful substances.

 How bentonite clay works

 When hydrated, bentonite clay carries a negative electrical charge.
-On the other hand, toxins, bacteria, virus and other harmful substances mostly carry a positive charge.
-Therefore, hydrated bentonite clay works almost like a magnet, pulling and bonding with positively charged metals, toxins and unwanted microorganisms in the body.
-Harmful substances are absorbed by the clay and can be are safely removed from the body.
-This is the reason why bentonite clay is so very versatile, it can solve different issues in the digestive tract and the whole body.
+On the other hand, toxins, bacteria mostly carry a positive charge.
+Therefore, hydrated bentonite clay works almost like a magnet, pulling and bonding with positively charged harmful substances that are absorbed by the clay and safely removed.
+This is one reason why bentonite clay is so versatile.

-- Removal of chemicals, metals and other toxins in the digestive tract
+- Removes chemicals, metals, toxins in digestive tract

 - Much more…

 There are different healing clays and each has slightly different properties.
 All clays below work for baths and face masks.